intimitrons4604/website/README.md

     1. `git checkout master`
     1. `git pull`
 1. Identify the commit from the `master` branch that you wish to deploy, for example using `git log` or browsing commits on GitHub
-1. Update the `production` branch on GtiHub to trigger the deployment
+1. Update the `production` branch on GitHub to trigger the deployment
     1. `git push -f origin <sha1>:refs/heads/production` (e.g. `git push -f origin abcd123:refs/heads/production`)

 Note that the `production` branch is simply being used as a marker for the current commit which is deployed to production.
 It should always point to a commit on `master`.
 The `-f` option is used to allow you to both deploy newer versions and rollback to older versions of the website.
 The branch name is qualified with `refs/heads` so that the command works even if the `production` branch does not exist on the remote.